defold/defold.github.io/tutorials/runner.md

 > Download the completed version of the project [here](../images/runner/sample-runner.zip)

 That concludes this introductory tutorial.
 Now go ahead and dive into Defold.
-We have lots of [manuals and tutorials](//www.defold.com/learn) prepared to guide you, and if you get stuck, your're welcome to the [forum](//forum.defold.com).
+We have lots of [manuals and tutorials](//www.defold.com/learn) prepared to guide you, and if you get stuck, you're welcome to the [forum](//forum.defold.com).

 Happy Defolding!